step-security-bot/rhis-code/docs/branch_standards.md

 In both repositories:

 -   production branch (`main`) is locked to be updated manually.
-It can be updated only thru Pull Request(PR) from development branch.
+It can be updated only thru Pull Request(PR).
 The main branch should always reflect the production-ready state of the codebase.
 It should only contain code that has been thoroughly reviewed, tested, and approved for deployment.

--   development branch(`devel`) serves as the main integration branch where features are merged before being deployed to production.
-    Developers should base their feature branches off the development branch.

 -   feature branches should be self-contained.
-They need to be tested on their own before merging to development. feature branches can be merged to development thru Pull Request(s) following a review for the request.
+They need to be tested on their own before merging. feature branches can be merged to main thru Pull Request(s) following a review for the request.

 -   bugfix branches should address issues found during testing and development.
-These branches should be tested and merged into development branch.
+These branches should be tested and merged through pull requests.

--   hotfix branch can be created directly from the master branch in the event of a critical bug or issue in production.
+-   hotfix branch can be created directly from the main branch in the event of a critical bug or issue in production.
 Hotfixes should be kept minimal to reduce the risk of introducing new problems.
-Once the hotfix is completed, it should be merged into both the master and development branches.
+Once the hotfix is completed, it should be merged into the main through pull requests.

+-   documentation branch can be created directly from the main if a change is required. documentation hanges should be updated with related branches.

 ![gitflow](images/branch_standard.jpg)

 ## Pull Requests

-When a developer completes work on a feature branch, they create a pull request (PR) to merge their changes into the development branch.
+When a developer completes work on a feature branch, they create a pull request (PR) to merge their changes into the main branch.
 Usually two merge requests are required, one for the code and one for the inventory repository.
 The PR should include a detailed description of the changes made, any relevant screenshots or documentation updates, and